Stephen I Gutkeled: Origin and family relations

 Stephen was born into the Gutkeled kindred, a widely extended clan of German origin, which came from the Duchy of Swabia to the Kingdom of Hungary during the reign of Peter in the mid-11th century, according to Simon of Kéza's Gesta Hunnorum et Hungarorum.
 Stephen's father was a certain comes Dragun from the clan's Sárvármonostor branch.
 Powerful barons Nicholas I and Apaj Gutkeled were Dragun's cousins however all of their ancestors can not be identified thus there is inability to connect the Sárvármonostor branch to the other branches of the clan.
 Stephen was the only known son of Dragun.
+Based on his father's name, it is possible that the Sárvármonostor branch married into the local Slavic elite in Slavonia, where the aforementioned branch possessed acquisitions and increased its influence.

 He is considered as forefather and first member of the Majád branch.
 He had four sons from his unidentified wife: Nicholas II, Joachim, Stephen II and Paul.
 All of them held important positions, e.g. Judge royal, Master of the treasury, Judge royal and Ban of Severin, respectively.
 Through his youngest son Paul, Stephen was also an ancestor of the Majádi, Butkai, Keszeg de Butka, Márki, Málcai, Csatári, Ráskai, Fejes de Ráska and Vidfi de Ráska noble families.

 Joachim, his second son was one of the most infamous early oligarchs during the chaotic reign of Ladislaus IV in the 1270s.
 He even kidnapped the young Ladislaus and established a dominion in Slavonia, excluding the royal power.
 Following his death in 1277, his province was divided between the Kőszegis and Babonići, thus the Majád branch declined while other branches of the Gutkeled clan (for instance Rakamaz branch, where the prestigious Báthory family originated) has become increasingly important.